arrow left BLOG

 Versatility.
 Can a single GNSS receiver handle multiple tasks?

 A truly versatile GNSS receiver should offer more than just drone corrections.
 Look for a unit that can switch roles, working as both a base station and a rover.
 This allows you to use the same device not only for RTK drone flights but also for collecting ground control points (GCPs), staking out, and topographic surveys.
+This “one unit—many jobs” approach often outperforms a drone-only RTK station that can’t double as a rover.

 In addition to role-switching, versatility means compatibility.
 While proprietary base stations are locked to specific drone brands, third-party receivers can work across multiple drone models in your fleet, making them a smarter long-term investment.